Skip to main content

 # Returns a fully typed Review object

-review = analyze_review("Great product, fast shipping!")
+review = await analyze_review("Great product, fast shipping!")

 print(review.rating) # Type-safe access